ZOOM Hearings are Being Phased Out.

 Effective, July 9, 2021, all future hearings to be set shall be scheduled for in person appearances in courtroom 9-H. .

 Zoom Meeting Instructions: Please remain on mute until your case is called.

 - US Toll-free 888-475-4499

-Beginning 03/01/21 Motion Hearings (5 minutes or less) Monday or Fridays only
+Beginning 07/22/22 Motion Hearings (5 minutes or less) may be set on Mondays, Tuesdays, or Fridays.

 Status Checks, Plea Conferences and any Motion hearings which are 5 minutes or less can be set on the Uniform Motion Calendar as follows:

-- Tuesdays/Wednesdays/Thursdays: You must contact the Judicial Assistant via email at CAD-DivisionE@pbcgov.org before setting anything on these days as these days are reserved for Jury Trials only.
+- Wednesdays/Thursdays: You must contact the Judicial Assistant via email at CAD-DivisionE@pbcgov.org before setting anything on these days as these days are reserved for Jury Trials only.